 Disease activity and symptoms vary greatly among people with MS. In 1998 the National MS Society convened a task force to discuss whether looking at lesions — that is, areas of brain tissue where myelin has been stripped from nerve fibers — would reveal why people experience the disease so differently.
 The task force noted that this issue was of prime importance, and ripe for development, and recommended a targeted research initiative to investigate it.
 Understanding lesion patterns can provide more information about differences in disease between individuals, which will enable doctors to make more accurate diagnoses, prognoses, and treatment decisions.

 Using samples of brain tissue from MS patients, the team found four distinct types of lesions (patches of disease activity and damage), which differed in the pattern of damage to myelin (the substance that insulates nerve fibers) and in the activity of immune cells and immune proteins.
-The team has been working to find a way to detect the patterns non-invasively, such as with MRI (magnetic resonance imaging) scans or blood work, and determining whether the patterns predict different disease course or response to specific therapies.
+The team sought a way to detect the patterns non-invasively, such as with MRI (magnetic resonance imaging) scans or blood work, and whether the patterns predict different disease course or response to specific therapies.

-- The team now has classified 445 cases in the database to one of the four lesion patterns identified in their research preliminary to this project.
+- The team evaluated previously biopsied people with MS and their database grew to more than 1000 patients.
+The team classified hundreds of cases in the database to one of the four lesion patterns identified in their research preliminary to this project.

 - In collaboration with Howard Weiner, MD (Harvard School of Medicine), samples from 62 people were examined for antibody reactivity using novel microarray (gene chip) technology.
 Dr. Weiner’s team found that unique antibody patterns were associated with different lesion patterns.
 Previous research suggested that people with one of these patterns respond to plasma exchange therapy – a treatment used occasionally to treat individuals experiencing severe MS attacks that do not respond to standard steroid therapy.
 This suggests that in the future, a non-invasive blood test may be able to distinguish an individual’s underlying pathology and help with treatment decisions.